 This project is managed under an open governance model as described in our charter.
 Projects or sub-projects will be lead by a set of maintainers.
 New sub-projects can designate an initial set of maintainers that will be approved by the top-level project's existing maintainers when the project is first approved.
 The project's maintainers will, from time-to-time, consider adding or removing a maintainer.
 An existing maintainer can submit a change set to the MAINTAINERS.rst file.
 A nominated Contributor may become a Maintainer by a majority approval of the proposal by the existing Maintainers.
 Once approved, the change set is then merged and the individual is added to (or alternatively, removed from) the maintainers group.
-Maintainers may be removed by explicit resignation, for prolonged inactivity (3 or more months), or for some infraction of the code of conduct or by consistently demonstrating poor judgement.
-A maintainer removed for inactivity should be restored following a sustained resumption of contributions and reviews (a month or more) demonstrating a renewed commitment to the project.
+Maintainers may be removed by explicit resignation, or for some infraction of the code of conduct or by consistently demonstrating poor judgement.